k11v/dsa/adventofcode.com/2024-4/README.md

 Notes:

-- Instead of keeping the entire grid in the memory, it is LIKELY enough to keep only the last four rows in A and the last three rows in B.
+- Instead of keeping the entire grid in the memory, it is likely enough to keep only the last four rows in part 1 and the last three rows in part 2.